-The Center for Humanities and the Arts, the Graduate School, and the College of Arts & Sciences have unified the Dissertation Fellowship Award process for graduate students in Arts and Humanities.
+The Center for Humanities & the Arts, the Graduate School, and the College of Arts & Sciences have unified the Dissertation Fellowship Award process for graduate students in humanities and arts.

 There are six full-year dissertation awards — Devaney, Emerson, Lowe, Reynolds, the CHA Dissertation Fellowship, and the Graduate School Dissertation Award.
-All fellowships come with the same benefits (50% GPTI stipend, tuition remission for up to 5 dissertation hours, fees, and health insurance) and the same conditions (no other work allowed, no other fellowships or scholarships).
+All fellowships come with the same benefits (50% GPTI stipend, tuition remission for up to five dissertation hours, and coverage of fees and health insurance).
+Students may not engage in other forms of paid employment (working, teaching, or off-campus employement) during thier fellowship.
+Additionally, students may not take classes outside of their dissertation hours or accept other fellowships, scholarships, or grants during the same time.
 The same qualification criteria, outlined in the following pages, apply to all of the fellowships.
 There is one selection committee, suitably representative of the faculty, appointed to make the selections.
 Departments do not rate or nominate their own students.
 Instead, any graduate student who meets the qualifications may nominate themselves.

-The purpose of these Dissertation Fellowships is to provide outstanding Ph.D. candidates in the Arts and the Humanities with support to assist in completing their doctoral dissertations.
+The purpose of these Dissertation Fellowships is to provide outstanding Ph.D. candidates in the humanities and arts with support to assist in completing their doctoral dissertations.
 All six fellowships provide full support for the academic year.
-Each fellowship comes with a monthly stipend (50% GPTI equivalent, tuition remission (five dissertation hours only), fees, and medical insurance for the academic year.

-Doctoral students who have advanced to candidacy (D status) in the following departments and programs in the College of Arts and Sciences are eligible to apply for a Dissertation Fellowship: Asian Languages and Civilizations, Classics, English, French and Italian, Germanic and Slavic Languages and Literatures, History, Philosophy, Spanish and Portuguese, and Theatre & Dance.
+Doctoral students who have advanced to candidacy (D status) in the following departments and programs in the College of Arts and Sciences are eligible to apply: Art and Art History, Asian Languages and Civilizations, Classics, English, French and Italian, Germanic and Slavic Languages and Literatures, History, Philosophy, Spanish and Portuguese, and Theatre & Dance.

 Any student who is eligible may submit an application.